IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 The application to be deployed is going to be MariaDB.

-The sample yaml files are available in this repository.
+Examine the different yaml files and its content:

 ### 1. Namespace